CSCfi/csc-user-guide/docs/cloud/rahti2/usage/cli.md

 !!! info "sudo use"
     Some docker client setups require to run the `docker` client as root using `sudo`.
 In this case the `oc login` command needs to also be run using `sudo`.
 This is because the login information is stored in the user's home directory, only the user that runs `oc login` is logged in to Rahti.

     As a general recommendation, it is better to use other "rootless" runtimes like podman, when possible.
+It is also possible to configure Docker as non-root user.
+In order to do so, in most Linux distributions, you just need to type this command:

+    ```sh
+    sudo usermod -aG docker $USER
+    ```

+    And then log out and log back to have the group membership re-evaluated.

 ### Using a service account token